18 Things You Think Are Illegal but Aren’t

 Marrying your step-sibling

 It may seem like a taboo, and certainly society tends to frown upon step-sibling relationships, the fact remains if you want to marry your stepbrother or stepsister, there is no U.S. law prohibiting it.
-Make sure you’re aware of these surprising marriage laws that you might be breaking right now.

 In most U.S. states, it is just as legal for a woman to go topless as it is for a man.
 Notable exceptions include Indiana, Tennessee, and Utah.
 Some local laws ban female breast-baring, and police officers in some municipalities will arrest topless women for “disorderly conduct,” however such laws and such arrests are not likely to stand judicial/constitutional scrutiny.
 Next, check out these 50 things you won’t believe are banned in the U.S.